bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:04:07

-Right, so this is like, there are a few open research questions here.
+Right, there are a few open research questions here.
-So the first, like the thing you mentioned is just nesting that I talked about now.
+So, the first thing you mentioned is just nesting that I talked about now.
 So in fact, when we came up with MuSig2, what we actually wanted to solve was this nesting thing, because we were thinking about nested MuSig.
 How can we have a MuSig inside a MuSig?
 And it turned out the first round of the protocol was really annoying.
-So I had this idea of, OK, how can we do nesting?
+So I had this idea of how can we do nesting?
 It involved getting rid of the first round of the protocol and this made it a two-round protocol.

 Speaker 0: 00:04:40

-It's kind of impressive that you kept thinking about it because you must have had the realization "oh no, this first round is the problem" and "we know the proofs break without it".
+It's kind of impressive that you kept thinking about it because you must have had the realization: "oh no, this first round is the problem" and "we know the proofs break without it".

 Speaker 1: 00:04:53

-I mean, I kept thinking about it for like every few months.
+I mean, I kept thinking about it for every few months.
 I spent a week on this and it was never successful until it was, so I was pretty happy about it.
 But anyway, this is how this idea of having two rounds started.
-And actually, like, MuSig2 is designed with this use case in mind.
+And actually, MuSig2 is designed with this use case in mind.
 Just we didn't include it in the MuSig2 paper because we first wanted to have the two-round scheme then, and nesting basically was out of scope of the paper.

 Speaker 2: 00:05:21